splunk/edu-opentelemetry-demo/course_scenarios.md

 Goal: Replace large payment service error scenario with a variety of smaller scenarios

 - slowRecommendationSpan: Demonstrate how to see spike in latency on APM overview built in charts -> View the slow spans in the trace analyzer/waterfall view (filter traces by service and opertation)
-- slowRecommendationRegionSpan: Same as above except can add how to filter by region tag (filter traces by above and region tag)
+- slowRecommendationRegionSpan: Same as above except can add how to filter by region tag (filter traces by above and region tag), can also index tag and look at regional differences in the tag spotlight
 - recommendationErrors: show what error spans look like in traces and how to see error messages in the spans
+- adServiceFailure: view errors in built in charts and traces for the ad service (similar to above just different service)
+- adHighCpu: might be useful for monitoring and detecting on a cpu metric that spike suddenly
+- recommendationServiceCacheFailure: can see a different type of error in the trace tags (app.cache_hit) and can also see spike in memory/number of requests on charts

 ### Using RUM

-Goal: Replace large checkout process -> payment service error scenario with a variety of smaller scenarios
+Goal: Replace large checkout process -> payment service error scenario with a variety of smaller scenarios (I haven't tested these with a RUM tool yet)

+- All the service error scenarios above in apm seems to propagate up to the front end, so can use these to demonstrate related content into apm from front-end error
+- imageSlowLoad: show what a slow loading image looks like in RUM
+- loadgeneratorFloodHomepage: Might be interesting to see what this looks like in RUM